Fotisbs/Grapevine_Vinifications_Vidiano_2019-/README.md

 - Functional annotation against the RefSeq database using DIAMOND BLASTx
 - Functional annotation against the SEED Subsystems database
 - Generation of organism-level, gene-level and subsystem count tables
-- Initial differential abundance analysis using the SAMSA2 R scripts
+- Initial differential expression analyses using the SAMSA2 R scripts
 ```
 The pipeline can be executed with